Having laid down the algebraic foundations of geometric vectors, we now turn our attention

 A vector-valued function has the inescapable geometric

-interpretation as the curve traced out by the tips of the vectors emanating from a single point known as the origin.
-In this
+interpretation as the curve traced out by the tips of the vectors emanating from a single point known as the

-context, the vectors are referred to as the position
+origin.
+In this context, the vectors are referred to as the position

 vectors for the points on the curve.
 Since it is common to denote position vectors by the

-vector-valued function and refer to it as the vector equation of
+now switch to that convention and consider a vector-valued function and refer to it as the vector equation of

 the curve.